Linliu-Bioinf/SSGATE/README.md

 [Download](https://github.com/Linliu-Bioinf/SSGATE/archive/refs/heads/main.zip) this GitHub repository, and extract the contents into a folder.

 ### Data Description

+`Note:` SSGATE requires data in [anndata](https://anndata.readthedocs.io/en/latest/) format as inputs.
+The expression profiles are required to be stored in anndata.X, otherwise the data cannot be read correctly.
+The spatial coordinates from spatial multi-omics data are required to be stored in `anndata.obsm['spatial']`, otherwise it will be processed as single-cell multi-omics data due to the spatial information cannot be read.

 We provide the datasets used in this study, which are stored in the BGI cloud disk.
 [Link](https://bgipan.genomics.cn/#/link/vkxFIxtLWYRBXeHgHwlW)
 Extract password is :nrEB

 ## Install and use it by Git
 ```bash
 ### Python enviroment constructed by Conda